TIOJ-INFOR-Online-Judge/tioj-judge/README.md

 - Limit memory by VSS and/or RSS
 - Detailed execution stats compared to [miku](https://github.com/TIOJ-INFOR-Online-Judge/miku), including verdicts such as SIG, OLE, MLE and VSS reporting
 - Judge multiple submissions in parallel
-- Isolated and size-limited tmpfs to prevent DOS attacks
+- Isolated and size-limited tmpfs to prevent DoS attacks
 - New powerful special judge mode that can access lots of information, set arbitrary score and override results
 - Optional strict mode for C/C++/Haskell that compiles static executables and run them without any libraries present
 - A library interface `libtioj` that can be used independently
+- A time multiplier to compensate speed difference of multiple judge clients

 ## Judge Server